• Skip to primary navigation

 Jump to Recipe

-This is the best chocolate buttercream frosting recipe ever!
-It's rich and creamy with a deep chocolate flavor and made in 5 minutes with 6 simple ingredients!
-Ditch store-bought and make this easy homemade chocolate frosting!
+The best chocolate buttercream frosting recipe!
+It’s smooth and creamy with a rich chocolate flavor, and easy to make in 5 minutes with 6 simple ingredients!
+Ditch store-bought and make this easy homemade chocolate frosting.

 Buttery, creamy, rich, with a hint of sea salt and deep chocolate flavor, this is truly the best chocolate frosting recipe.